 Wilson piloted the ship that brought America onto the world stage.
 He made the first steps of leading us out of isolationism, violating Washington's tenet of avoiding foreign entanglements.
 He led America during World War I. His fervent hope was for the US to join a League of Nations, the precursor to the United Nations.

 Harry S Truman took over after the death of Franklin D. Roosevelt.
 He made one of the hardest decisions in American History by deciding to drop the atomic bombs on Hiroshima and Nagasaki.
 He presided over the end of World War II and set precedents for leadership during the beginning of the Cold War.

-James K. Polk increased the size of the United States more than any other president through the acquisition of California and New Mexico as a result of the Mexican-American War.
+After Thomas Jefferson, James K. Polk increased the size of the United States more than any other president through the acquisition of California and New Mexico as a result of the Mexican-American War.
 He also claimed Oregon Territory after a treaty with England.
-He was a key figure in Manifest Destiny.
-He was also an extremely effective leader during the the Mexican-American War.
+He was a key figure in manifest destiny.
+He was also an extremely effective leader during the Mexican War.
 He is considered to be the best one-term president.